2018 MLB All-Star Game: Predictions for Top Players on Starting AL, NL Rosters

 Predictions

-Look for Trout to set the tone for the American League with a home run, a stolen base and a memorable catch in centerfield.
+Look for Trout to set the tone for the American League with a home run, a stolen base and a memorable catch in center field.
 He is made for the All-Star Game the way that Willie Mays was made for the Midsummer Classic in the 1950s and '60s.

 Betts should be nearly as good as Trout in this game, as he is attacking the baseball this year and we see him with at least one extra-base hit and showing off his speed and accurate arm.